fred-smu/TP-Express/README.md

 ## Click [here](https://arcane-chamber-47434.herokuapp.com/) for the live app.

-This is the Lohin page:
+This is the Login page:

 ![Home Screenshot](./photo/login.png)